blackbaud/uat-kit/content/walkthroughs/201/specflow/index.md

 </code>
 </pre>

-AddressDialog is not a class in the UAT SDK (Project Blue).
+AddressDialog is not a class in the {{ stache.config.product_name_short }}.
 At this point your build should be failing.
 Let's create an AddressDialog class and implement the SetAddressFields() method.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">AddressDialog Class with empty method.</div></div><pre><code class="language-csharp">
 using System;